 J2J Explorer unlocks these statistics through an intuitive dashboard interface.
 The application's interactive visualizations allow for the construction of tables and charts to compare and analyze the job-to-job patterns by worker and firm characteristics, including analysis of job flows across industries and state boundaries.

-Future Enhancements to Job-to-Job Flows Data
+Enhancements to Job-to-Job Flows Data

 The 1.0 version of the J2J Explorer application is a web-based analysis tool that enables comprehensive access to an innovative set of statistics on worker reallocation in the United States.

 The J2J Explorer 1.0 update provides access to Metropolitan Statistical Area tabulations and Earnings indicators, as well as rankings and data normalization functionality.

 To access the tool, please go to:j2jexplorer.ces.census.gov.
 For help and documentation, please go to: lehd.ces.census.gov/applications/help/j2j_explorer.html.